-I invite you to continue to follow Misericordia’s story.
-We look forward to connecting with you regularly through our MHC Moments e-newsletter, and you can always see what we are up to on social media.
-Please join us on Facebook, Instagram, LinkedIn, and Twitter!
+I hope that you will continue to follow Misericordia’s story and share feedback!
+We enjoy connecting with you regularly through our MHC Moments e-newsletter and via social media.
+Please make sure you are our friends on Facebook, Instagram, LinkedIn, and Twitter!

 Thank you for being a part of the MHC Foundation family.